zuzanapiarova/IU-mobile-app/README.md

    `npx expo prebuild --platform android`
    `cd android`

-5. Building the android executable requires Java Runtime.
-Additionally, Android build system only supports Java 17 today (on mac install temurin@17 via brew).
-Then run the build:
+5. Then run the build:
    `./gradlew assembleRelease`

 Executable will then be available in `frontend/android/app/build/outputs/apk/release/app-release.apk.`